Peptide Name

 12 mg: 1.20 mL - split draw

 Common gastrointestinal effects: In Phase 2 (NEJM), nausea occurred in up to 25% of participants at 12 mg, diarrhea up to 23%, vomiting up to 26%, and constipation up to 16%.
-Events were most common during escalation and usually mild-to-moderate.
+These issues were most common during escalation and were usually mild to moderate.

-Cardiovascular signal: A modest resting heart-rate increase (about 5-10 bpm) was observed, peaking near week 24 and easing by weeks 36-48.
+Cardiovascular signal: Resting heart rate increased by about 5-10 bpm on average, peaking near week 24 and easing by weeks 36-48.
 No increase in serious cardiovascular events was reported.

-Dysesthesia in Phase 3: TRIUMPH-4 (December 2025) identified dysesthesia (skin sensitivity/tingling) in approximately 20.9% at the highest dose.
+Dysesthesia in Phase 3: TRIUMPH-4 on December 11, 2025 reported dysesthesia, meaning unusual skin sensitivity or tingling, in about 20.9% at the highest dose.

-Liver enzymes: Temporary ALT/AST elevations were reported in a minority and were generally transient during dose increases.
+Liver enzymes: Temporary ALT/AST elevations occurred in a minority of participants and were generally linked to dose increases.

-Injection site reactions: Redness, itching, and nodules were observed in roughly 5-15% of participants.
+Injection site reactions: Redness, itching, and small nodules were observed in roughly 5-15% of participants.

-Discontinuation: In Phase 2, discontinuation due to adverse events was 6-16% vs 0% in placebo.
-Gradual titration improved adherence.
+Discontinuation: In Phase 2, 6-16% stopped because of adverse events versus 0% on placebo.
+Slow titration improved adherence.

 Jastreboff et al., NEJM 2023